 The AMD GPU Services (AGS) library provides software developers with the ability to query AMD GPU software and hardware state information that is not normally available through standard operating systems or graphics APIs.

 Radeon GPU Analyzer is an offline compiler and performance analysis tool for DirectX®, Vulkan®, SPIR-V™, OpenGL® and OpenCL™.

 Radeon GPU Analyzer (RGA) has support for DirectX12 compute shaders with the command line tool.
 This mode can generate GCN/RDNA ISA disassembly for your compute shaders, regardless of the physically installed GPU.

-This is a Visual Studio® Code extension for the Radeon GPU Analyzer (RGA).
-By installing this extension, it is possible to use RGA directly from within Visual Studio Code.
+This is a Visual Studio® Code extension for Radeon GPU Analyzer (RGA) to allow you to use RGA directly from within VS Code.